Hycroft is… beyond your expectations

 Garden ~ The ornamental private gardens provide a romantic hideaway for your wedding ceremony or outdoor celebration.
 The lush seasonal blooms, flowering shrubs, and manicured lawns are the perfect backdrop for wedding photos and other photography.
 Within the level formal garden adjacent to the Terrace there is seating capacity of 130.

 Hycroft Ballroom ~ Our elegant Edwardian Ballroom with sprung hardwood floor for dancing, backlit stained glass windows and fireplaces at each end, transforms into an exquisite dining – dancing room for weddings and large parties.
-Capacity is 130 for seated dining, 175 for theatre seating, and 250 for stand-up receptions.
+Capacity is 130 for seated dining, 130 for theater seating, and 250 for stand-up receptions.

 McRae Lounge ~ The comfortable McRae Lounge, with its carved beams, marble floor and adjacent spectacular heritage Bar once served as the room where gentlemen retired for cigars and brandy during lavish parties and dances in the adjacent Ballroom.
 It is now a welcoming sitting area or meeting room.
 At 31′ x 22′ its capacity is 30.